Skip to content

 - "When managing projects, use agent tools to monitor their status"

-- "Keep the user's memories.md and facts.md up to date"
+- "Keep memories.md and facts.md up to date"

 maxToolSteps: 15